Hannalysis/winds-of-change/explorations/highest-wind-speeds/hws-query-process.md

 ---

+<a href="./hws_visualisation.py">Visualisation Result Script</a>

-In summary, utilising these particular filters we have 12 towns that could be our main focus.
+In summary, utilising these particular filters we have 12 towns that could be our main focus (all located in Scotland).

 However, I did notice that during this entire process we only ever got results from 2023.
 Also, just because these towns reached high speeds, does not mean they have a better wind speed average throughout the year.